SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ((Note: the Netflix version might be different, I do not know.))

+(((I do not yet know if the story is about alien First Contact.
+Just a third of the way in, but the Red Coast Base satellite must surely become a first contact instrument?)))

 Liu Cixin did get it right mostly though, where it mattered, because he had the one anti-hero, Wang Miao, respond to the miracles realistically.
 That was incredibly important for me to stick with the book.
 Wang Miao realized the